gcallah/MiscWriting/Empire/empire.md

 - Provinces

 It is notable that most of these statuses allowed a large degree of self governance.
-What was not tolerated was directly acting against the interests of the empire as a whole, so that after, for instance, a Numidian King went to war with Rome, Numidia lost its status as an independent ally.
+What was not tolerated was directly acting against the interests of the empire as a whole.
+For instance, after a Numidian King went to war with Rome, Numidia lost its status as an independent ally.
 Naturally, a people could no longer be an independent *ally* if they were no longer an ally at all.